The Evil Within: The Assignment and The Consequence

 Awakening in the real world, Kidman sees Leslie emerge from a STEM terminal and being taken away along with Joseph, as well as the vessel that housed Ruvik's brain now empty, much to her confusion.
-A woman then calls out to Kidman from behind, who is revealed as Myra (Tasia Valenza), Sebastian's wife.
+A woman then calls out to Kidman from behind, who is revealed as Myra (Tasia Valenza / Rica Fukami), Sebastian's wife.
 Myra says "he" will need a debriefing as soon as Kidman gets back.
 With no one watching her, Kidman frees Sebastian, and tells the Mobius members to leave Sebastian, Connelly, and Jimenez there, as they were not going anywhere.
 The Administrator's voice is heard and says that "No one is".

-Development
+Development and marketing

 The Evil Within began development in late 2010 under the codename "Project Zwei".
 Resident Evil creator Shinji Mikami served as the game's director, with development taking place at his studio Tango Gameworks.
 The studio was bought by ZeniMax Media in 2010, shortly after development began.
 Initially, Mikami had no interest in making another survival horror game but after realizing there was a demand for one, he felt compelled to respond.
 The other reason was because he believed that contemporary horror games relied more on action than survival.

 The game was announced in April 2013.
 Believing that the tropes of the survival horror had become predictable over time, the design deliberately attempts to make the player feel powerless by taking place in confined spaces, limiting ammunition, and presenting near-invincible enemies that promote running and hiding over engaging in combat.
 Art director Naoki Katakai said that the design concept of enemies, such as those wrapped in barbed wire or filled with glass shards, is that they are victims suffering under a greater evil.
 The asylum itself was inspired by the Winchester Mystery House, a Californian mansion famous for its architectural curiosities.

 The Evil Within is built on the id Tech 5 modified by Tango Gameworks with a new dynamic renderer enabling dynamic lighting to the game.
 Tessellation is also added.
 On April 15, 2013, and over the next few days, Bethesda Softworks revealed a series of short cryptic videos teasing the new game, officially announcing it on April 19, 2013, revealing the title, the platforms it will be released on, and a live-action teaser trailer.
 A second trailer was released on September 17, 2013 and an extended gameplay video was revealed on September 27, 2013.
 Bethesda announced that the game had gone gold on September 25, 2014.